 Since we don’t buy or eat those things, we decided upon a yummy homemade grilled chicken salad we would enjoy ourselves.
 Why not shop for ingredients like we would for our own household?
-Finding affordable groceries and cooking at home are things we’ve embraced in our FI life.
+Finding affordable groceries and cooking at home are things that we’ve embraced in our FI life.
 It’s not a chore for us.
 It’s actually something we enjoy doing!

 We visited 3 different grocery stores since each had sale items and better deals on different things.

-A few FRUGAL TIPS should be mentioned:
+A few FRUGAL TIPS needs to be inserted here: